Talking Beltway Politics

 Students examine the evolution of American politics in Washington, D.C.

-Are you thinking about a career in politics?
+Thinking about a career in politics?
 Want to see how political strategies are made?
-Want a better sense of how interpersonal relationships forge policy and create public meaning?
+Interested in gaining a better sense of how interpersonal relationships forge policy and create public meaning?

 Beltway Politics offers students a first taste of what politics is actually like in Washington, D.C., and an opportunity to interact with professionals working inside the D.C. beltway.